10 riders minimum / 24 riders maximum.*

 Click here for an overview map of the full course.

 Day One – St. George to Mt.
 Carmel Junction, via Zion National Park:

 Day Two – Mt.
-Carmel Junction to Bryce Canyon City:
+Carmel Junction to Bryce National Park:

 About 60 miles with over 3700′ of gain.
 Click here for map and elevation profile.
-In the afternoon you can ride on your own into Bryce Canyon National Park and up to Rainbow Point (at 9100′) or hop on a shuttle bus and go into the park for a hike.
+In the afternoon you can ride to Rainbow Point in Bryce (at 9100′) or hop on a shuttle bus and go into the park for a hike.
 The ride to Rainbow Point is 38 miles with about 2,900′ of climbing.
 Click here for map and elevation profile of bonus ride.
 There are a ton of hiking options – long or short, easy or hard.
 All are gorgeous.

-Day Three – Bryce Canyon City to Escalante:
+Day Three – Bryce National Park to Escalante:

 Before we leave for Escalante, either hike or ride into the park, whichever you didn’t do yesterday!
 Those wanting to sleep in can have a leisurely breakfast before the group gets back together and heads out to Escalante.
 The ride to Escalante is short – so we’ll leave Bryce just before noon.
 It’s about 48 miles with 1,800′ of gain.
 Click here for map and elevation profile.